Academic staff

 downloads of outputs this month

-I am a Senior Lecturer in the Division of Mechanical Engineering and Design, where I specialise in nano- and microscale engineering, with applications in the healthcare and energy sectors.
-Please follow the Orcid link in the side bar to see my full publication history.
+I am a Visiting Academic in the Division of Mechanical Engineering and Design.
+I specialise in nano- and microscale engineering, with applications in the healthcare and energy sectors.

 I have a highly multidisciplinary academic background.
 Originally studying Physics as an undergraduate, I completed a PhD in nanomaterials chemistry at King’s College London, which was followed by postdoctoral work at University College London (in materials science) and Imperial College London (in bioengineering).
 Prior to joining LSBU in 2021, I was a Senior Scientist at ETH Zürich (in chemical engineering), having moved to Switzerland as the recipient of a Marie Skłodowska Curie Individual Fellowship.